xtracthub/abyss/README.md

     - `Keras` models provide the opportunity to use custom loss functions
     - Determine optimum loss function to balance space vs time tradeoff (models that overpredict incur losses in space but models that underpredict incur losses in processing time as they need to be reprocessed).
+- Determine better "buffer" for prediction
+    - For our models, overprediction is better than underprediction since underprediction may result in OOM errors.
+To overpredict rather than underpredict, we currently add a 95th percentile model error to each prediction to provide a bit of a buffer.
+However, we currently do so using np.quantile, which assumes that our error follows a uniform distribution.
+    Based on the distribution of compressed file sizes, it might be better to use a normal distribution or an exponential distribution.
+- Add new method for repredicting when a file is larger than predicted and results in OOM
+    - Larger files should have larger changes and multiple repredictions should result in increasingly larger changes
+    - Might require a method that takes in a Job object rather than just taking in the compressed size
 ## Scheduler (Batcher + Dispatcher)
 - ~~Create `Scheduler` class, which internally manages both a `Batcher` and `Dispatcher`~~
 - ~~Add internal method to `Batcher` to update the amount of available space on a worker~~